Ale6875/The-Bricks/README.md

 ## How to Play

 1. Open the `index.html` file in your web browser.
-2. The game will start automatically.
+2. Click the "start game" button.

 ## What you'll see

-* A game screen layout of a brick breaking game.
+* A game screen layout of the brick breaking game.
 * Bricks arranged in a pattern
 * A designated area for a paddle
 * A visual representation of a ball